ipspace/netlab/docs/module/bgp.md

 ## Platform Support

-_netlab_ supports most BGP features on [all platforms supporting BGP configuration module](platform-routing-support), with the following exceptions:
+_netlab_ supports most BGP features on [all platforms supporting BGP configuration module](platform-routing-support) (see [platform support table](platform-routing-support) for device-specific caveats).

-* Cumulus Linux 5.2.0 using NVUE cannot configure IBGP sessions between loopback interfaces.
-Please [see caveats for more details](caveats-cumulus-nvue).

 The following features are only supported on a subset of platforms: